manuelbomi/GCP-Vertex-AI-Application---Model-Training-and-Deployment-with-AutoML/README.md

 ![Image](https://github.com/user-attachments/assets/7b181aff-5e21-497b-8f9c-f14752fda45f)

-select the project
+##### After creating the project, select the project

 ![Image](https://github.com/user-attachments/assets/7abb53e2-00ea-4710-99c2-927f2b859042)

-Associate the project to a billing account
+##### Associate the project to a billing account
+In this discourse, we also provided details about the cost implication of using Vertex AI to train the model an ddeploy it.
+The cost implication shall provide some relative guidance regarding cost to developers.

 ![Image](https://github.com/user-attachments/assets/3fe94f99-994d-44fa-894e-1e6bf6a6945d)

 go back to cloud.google.com and select view all products